 Jonathan Clark will be facilitating the session on the evening of September 30th, entitled “Shifting Sands: Thriving through Sustainable Innovation”.
 It will be held at the Waterview Conference Center in Arlington, VA.
 Get more details about the speakers and register here.

 The latest Knowsy® game from The Innovation Games® Company and ScrumTide help teams and individuals discover, challenge and improve their Scrum practice.

-ScrumKnowsy, produced in partnership with ScrumTide, is a browser-based serious game that allows an individuals and organization improve their Scrum practice.
-Players can “challenge” Scrum Oracles like Scrum Creator Jeff Sutherland, or leading Scrum trainers like Jim “Cope” Coplien or Jens Ostergaard to discover how their Scrum practice compares, or play multiplayer games to track alignment on Scrum practices, roles and responsibilities.
+ScrumKnowsy, produced in partnership with ScrumTide, is a browser-based serious game that allows an individual and organization improve their Scrum practice.
+Players can “challenge” Scrum Oracles like Scrum Creator Jeff Sutherland, or leading Scrum trainers like Jim “Cope” Coplien or Jens Ostergaard to discover how their Scrum practice compares, or play multiplayer games to track alignment on Scrum practices, roles, and responsibilities.

 It’s a game, not another boring meeting.
 Discovering where teams are and aren’t aligned through collaborative play means improved engagement and more accurate feedback.